ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Media Type Registration

-This section register the following media types in the "Media Types" registry:
+IANA is requested to add the following media types to the "Media Types" registry {{!IANA.media-types}}.

 * 'application/signed-statement+cose' to indicate that the content is a Signed Statement.